BjarniRunar/python-mailfile/README.md

 This code is: (C) Copyright 2019, Bjarni R. Einarsson <bre@mailpile.is>

-Ifaplib is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Mailfile is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Ifaplib is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Mailfile is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with ifaplib.
+You should have received a copy of the GNU Lesser General Public License along with mailfile.
 If not, see <https://www.gnu.org/licenses/>.